10 books like Where the Crawdads Sing set in nature

-Where the Crawdads Sing turned out to belong to a book category I’ve adored in the last few years – novels about women retreating into nature to work out who they really are and what’s important to them.
+Where the Crawdads Sing turned out to belong to a book category I’ve adored in the last few years – novels about introspective women retreating into nature.
+For this post, I’ve thought about other novels with similar vibes.

 Here are some books like Where the Crawdads Sing that are also about nature, wild spaces, and embracing both your uniqueness and solitude.